SteveYurongSu/incubator-eventmesh/.github/ISSUE_TEMPLATE/enhancement_request.md

 ---
-name: 🚀 Enhancement Request
+name: ✨ Enhancement Request
 about: I want to suggest an enhancement for this project (and may want to implement it 🙂)!
-labels: 'type: enhancement'
+labels: 'enhancement'
 ---

 ## Enhancement Request